ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 This way, the voting power cannot depend solely on the number of locked tokens of the mint but mostly anything can be used for the calculation.

+## Governance UI

+**TODO:** write a bit about governance ui and how the terms used there match to code